Arkansas Court Records

 How Do I Obtain Federal Criminal Court Records Online?

 Individuals searching for federal criminal court records online may be able to obtain copies using the Public Access to Electronic Court Records (PACER) platform.
-PACER is an electronic filing system that contains case information of many federal crimes and dockets of many federal courts in the United States.
+PACER is an electronic filing system that contains case information on many federal crimes and dockets from many federal courts in the United States.
 Interested parties will need to register on the site to use it.
-Documents accessible on PACER includes:
+Documents accessible on PACER include:

-- The name of the parties, attorneys, judges, and all those that participated in the case
+- The names of the parties, attorneys, judges, and all those who participated in the case

 - Nature of suit, causative factors, and all other information related to the case